Meet The Team

 "I spent years of begging my parents for every type of animal under the sun.
 I had rabbits, guinea pigs, fish and finally at 9 got my first dog and have been obsessed with them ever since.
 While growing up I learn the hard reality that becoming a zookeeper wouldn't be as hands on with animals as I would like so instead I turned my attention to the places where I could.
 Pet owning as a child turned into pet sitting as a teen to doggy daycare and training as an adult.
 I have found a lot of joy in running around with dogs during the day and diving into my studies by night.
 I have a lot to learn and my cats are tired of being my test subjects at home, but it has been an exciting journey and a labor of love."

-Daycare Supervisor/ Apprentice
+Daycare manager/ Apprentice

 Meet the Pack

 Our pack is instrumental to helping with the training and rehabilitation of many dogs and teaching their owners to become better handlers.
 We trust their judgement just as much as they trust ours, without them our jobs would be much harder.

 Click on the photo to learn more about our pack!